T-bop/tumblr_import/README.md

 # tumblr_import
-Python-baser Tumblr to wordpress importer
+Python-baser Tumblr to wordpress cron-compatible importer

-No idea if this can actually work, but it is fun to try.
+EDIT:
-This is my first project that isn't self-contained and that needs to interact with other software.
+I just learned about RSS feed, and this tool would be pretty useless.
+I guess this is my Hello World, then.

-Here goes nothing.
+Hello World!